Aftnet/Blog/content/posts/flets-hikari-config.md

 ### Outer tunnel addresses

-Outer tunnel local endopoint is any IPv6 address assigned to the router: here is where assigning an IPv6 from the allocated prefix to the loopback interface comes in handy, since
+Outer tunnel local endpoint is any IPv6 address assigned to the router: here is where assigning an IPv6 from the allocated prefix to the loopback interface comes in handy, since

 - It's hard to impossible to configure most router OSes to do prefix delegation and static assignment on the same interface
 - Using another (e.g. the LAN) physical interface's IPv6 address works only if that interface is actually connected to a switch/device